keegoo/keegoo.github.io/_posts/2017-04-24-es6-react-redux-minimum-env-setup.markdown

     ]
   }
 }
+// mode:      one of ['development', 'production', 'none'], there's built-in optimizations for each mode.
 // entry:     entry point tells webpack where to start.
 // output:    tells webpack where to output bundled codes.
-// test:      a regular expression that tests what kind of files to run through this loader
+// test:      a regular expression that tests what kind of files to run through this loader.
 // options:   babel-loader options.
 ```